ZhexinLiang/CLIP-LIT/README.md

 After the data and the initial model weights are prepared, you can use the command to change the training data path, fine-tune the prompt and train the model.

+If you don't want to download the initial prompt pair, you can train without the initial checkpoints using the command below.

 ### Commands
 Example usage:
 ```
 python train.py -b ./train_data/BAID_380/resize_input/ -r ./train_data/DIV2K_384/
 ```
-There are other arugments you may want to change.
+There are other arguments you may want to change.
 You can change the hyperparameters using the cmd line.

-For example, you can use the following command to train from scratch.
+For example, you can use the following command to **train from scratch**.
 ```
 python train.py \
  -b ./train_data/BAID_380/resize_input/ \